 The boots post from the other day got me thinking of my fashion sense and style.
 I often say I am not a real girl because I don’t know or care about name brand designer purses or shoes, or fashion designers.
 A couple of weeks ago at work I had to design a flyer that needed images of name brand shoes and other than Converse and Doc Martens I couldn’t think of any.
 The flyer was geared to women, so I knew putting combat boots and vintage sneakers on the flyer wasn’t going to fly.
 I had to go around the office and ask other people about brands.
 Oh wait, I did know Manolo Blahnik from just reading Damned by Chuck Palahniuk, but only because he mentioned knock of Manolo Blahnik a bobajillion times.
 I wouldn’t be able to pick any of them out of a line up.

 I would say my current average daily style is jeans, a t-shirt and a polar fleece (that stuff keeps you warm!).
 Since this summer I’ve actually been adding more dresses and skirts often paired with leggings or even jeans.
 You know, the whole “not a real girl” thing, and who knows when at a moments notice I might need to do a cartwheel, and wearing only a skirt would prohibit that.
+I also recommend these red prom dresses online at Peaches Boutique if you’re looking for a show-stopping prom dress.

 Since I first started using pinterst I’ve been keeping a board called “Things I’d Like to Wear“.
 I thought it might be a nice new year’s resolution to try and actually find pieces (at least similar to what is in the board) and be a bit more happy with how I present myself.
 I’ve long struggled with my weight and do this awful thing (I’m sure many people do) where I promise I will buy nice clothes once I can lose the weight, but in the meantime I punish myself by wearing things that don’t fit or look well, blends me into the background, or are so warn that they are literally falling apart.
 It’s not a real confidence boosting way to carry myself.